rongfengliang/singer-pg2pg/README.md

-# transform data from pg 2 pg
+# sync data from pg 2 pg

 ## how to running